An alternative to sham?

 Response to acupuncture

 So I tried needling the hip bone (ilium).
-In anatomical terms this was about a thumb’s breadth below the iliac crest and about three fingerbreadths behind the anterior iliac spine.
+In anatomical terms this was about a thumb’s breadth below the iliac crest and three fingerbreadths behind the anterior superior iliac spine.
 (There is no need to be particularly fussy about exactly where periosteal acupuncture is done provided it’s anatomically safe.)
 To my considerable surprise the pain receded and disappeared over about ten minutes, exactly as it I’d taken paracetamol.
 I slept peacefully throughout the night and was still pain-free next morning.
-There was a slight recurrence the next evening; I repeated the treatment and the whole episode then ceased, much sooner than it was expected to do.
+There was a slight recurrence the next evening; I repeated the treatment and the whole episode then ceased, much sooner than it was expected to do spontaneously.

 Subsequently I’ve had further episodes, all of which have responded to periosteal needling.
 It seems to be best to carry this out at the earliest moment, as soon as I notice any symptoms.
-The problem has now remained completely under control for about three years.
+The problem has now remained under control for about three years.

 The usual critics’ response to claims for acupuncture is that improvement is due to the placebo effect.
 I find this unlikely in my case.
 I’d tried numerous other acupuncture approaches previously without once getting any response and I certainly didn’t expect one this time, so I was genuinely surprised when it happened.